 It’s a common scenario for an SEO Manager.
-You come into the office one morning, open up your SEO dashboards and notice a large drop in traffic to a core product page for your main software product.
+You come into the office one morning, open up your SEO dashboards and notice a large drop in organic traffic (SEO) to a core product page for your main software product.
 It seemed to happen almost over night.

 How do you go about diagnosing the issue?

 What are some possible hypotheses for what could have caused the drop?

 Before we get too far into the details.
 Let’s set the stage for context.
 Let’s suppose you do SEO for an enterprise software company that has a suite of products for developers and content managers.
 Your company services over 130,000 customers worldwide.
 There are teams similar to yours all over the world in your primary market (English speaking) countries, i.e., Canada, Germany and Australia.

 The US market represents the largest of your target markets and the .com site is ideally the one you want ranking in search engines.
 The size of the website on the same level as the IBM, Microsoft and Salesforce’s of the SaaS world.

 You’re an experienced SEO, and after some digging, you realize that several teams in different countries have published content that is stealing traffic away from the core US product page and this practice could also impact the rankings and performance of other products in the future.

 What do you need to do to course correct with cross functional teams?